Up W7BRI's Misc. Mods Slideshow

 This right-angle metal D-sub hood kit was a great addition to my new Radio / Packet Pack because it works in very tight spaces.
 This pic shows the adapter that connects my Kantronics KPC-3+'s DB9 radio jack to my Kenwood D710A's DIN6 port.
 I drilled a hole in the adapter and installed a rubber grommet so I could route the cable 180 degrees to the other side of the case.

-Here's a UHF female-to-female (SO239) antenna adapter in another Bulgin PX0802 panel mount connector.
+Here's a UHF female-to-female (SO239) antenna adapter screwed into an IP68-rated (waterproof) Bulgin PX0802 panel mount connector.
 See it installed, below.

 Antenna jack